 Complications:

-• Perforation – can cause sudden severe pain and collapse.
-This is a surgical emergency and hospital treatment should be obtained immediately
+Perforation—can cause sudden severe pain and collapse.
+As a result, it’s become an emergency to proceed with a diverticulitis surgery in Melbourne and hospital treatment should be obtained immediately.

-• Large Bowel Obstruction – if scarring and muscle thickening is severe the inside can narrow and obstruct causing pain and distension.
+Large Bowel Obstruction—if scarring and muscle thickening are severe, the inside can narrow and obstruct, causing pain and distension.

-• Bleeding – can be severe from diverticla openings and generally requires in-hospital treatment and resuscitation.
+Bleeding—can be severe from diverticular openings and generally requires in-hospital treatment and resuscitation.

 Investigations:

-• Colonoscopy: often performed, diverticula openings can be seen.
+- Colonoscopy: often performed, diverticula openings can be seen before doing diverticulitis surgery in Melbourne.

-• Barium enema:(X-Ray with dye and air inserted into rectum) gives a good outline of the diverticula and can show stricturing of the bowel.
+- A barium enema (X-ray with dye and air inserted into the rectum) gives a good outline of the diverticula and can show stricturing of the bowel.

-High fibre diet is the only treatment that can be offered in the setting outside acute complications
+A high-fibre diet is the only treatment that can be offered in the setting outside acute complications.

 Acute infections require antibiotics and usually hospital-based observation.